A short story from my time working as a Dementia Care Director at my first building

 Relationships happen all of the time in senior living.
 In dementia care communities, it’s perhaps even more common, and sometimes more challenging.
 Sometimes it can be difficult to know when a relationship is consensual, especially if one partner is significantly more advanced into his or her dementia.

-“It’s really nice to meet you, Matthew,” her son said.
+Her two adult children looked at each other knowingly.
+“It’s really nice to meet you, Matthew,” her son offered.